mehditeymorian/mehditeymorian/src/data/about.md

 - I studied Mathematics in high school.
 (I love math and physics so much!)
 - At age 16, I started programming with Java.
-- I like a future where robots and humans co-exist and galaxy exploration is a common thing.
 - I explored many topics like Android, AI, Web Development, Microcontroller, Backend Development to find my interests.

 Ask me in person for other stories that I'm afraid to share with the internet.